ebassi/graphene/README.md

 GLib gives us a fairly decent, portable, and maintained layer to depend on, instead of requiring me to re-implement a ton of code.

-Graphene can, optionally, provide types for integrating with GObject properties and signals, as well as introspection information for its use with other languages through introspection-based bindings.

 Graphene contains optimizations for speeding up vector operations; those optimizations are optional, and used only if both Graphene was compiled with support for them *and* if the system you're running on has them.